-When Your Accountant Is Using QuickBooks Accountant 2013
+When Your Accountant Is Using QuickBooks Accountant 2014

-If you are using a version of QuickBooks 2012 or 2013 or Enterprise Solutions version 12.0 or 13.0, and you choose to share your data using the Accountant's Copy feature, your accountant can use the QuickBooks 2013 Accountant or Enterprise Solutions Accountant 13.0 version to open your 2012 or 2013 company file and make changes.
-Enterprise Solutions Accountant 13.0 can open a Pro or Premier Accountant's Copy (2012 or 2013) and can return the file to clients to open in their Pro or Premier software.
+If you are using a version of QuickBooks 2013 or 2014 or Enterprise Solutions version 13.0 or 14.0, and you choose to share your data using the Accountant's Copy feature, your accountant can use the QuickBooks 2014 Accountant or Enterprise Solutions Accountant 14.0 versions to open your 2013 or 2014 company file and make changes.
+Enterprise Solutions Accountant 14.0 can open a Pro or Premier Accountant's Copy (2013 or 2014) and can return the file to clients to open in their Pro or Premier software.

-When the file is returned with the accountant's changes, you will be able to import the changes back into your QuickBooks file, even though the accountant used a newer version of QuickBooks.
-The QuickBooks Accountant 2013 and Enterprise Solutions Accountant 13.0 offer a degree of backward compatibility.
+When the file is returned with the accountant's changes, you can import the changes back into your QuickBooks file, even though the accountant used a newer version of QuickBooks.
+QuickBooks Accountant 2014 and Enterprise Solutions Accountant 14.0 offer a degree of backward compatibility.

 If you are sharing any other file type (other than the Accountant's Copy) with your accountant, there is no backward compatibility.
-When your accountant restores a .QBB (backup) or .QBM (portable) company file in a 2013 version, the file will be updated to 2013; if the file is returned to you, you need to update your QuickBooks version to the same release year as your accountant.
+When your accountant restores a .QBB (backup) or .QBM (portable) company file in a 2014 version, the file will be updated to 2014; if the file is returned to you, you need to update your QuickBooks version to the same release year as your accountant.

-For example, suppose you are currently using a QuickBooks 2012 version.
-Your accountant is using QuickBooks 2013 Accountant.
-When your accountant restores a QuickBooks file backup, she will have to update the file to the QuickBooks 2013 release.
-If your accountant returns the data to you, you will not be able to open it with your QuickBooks 2012 software.
+For example, suppose you are currently using a QuickBooks 2013 version.
+Your accountant is using QuickBooks 2014 Accountant.
+When your accountant restores a QuickBooks file backup, he or she must update the file to the QuickBooks 2014 release.
+If your accountant returns the data to you, you will not be able to open it with your QuickBooks 2013 software.

-So, as you decide which method to use, consider discussing with your accountant the QuickBooks version and release year you are using.
-QuickBooks accountants who have serviced companies for many years often have several versions of QuickBooks installed.
+So as you decide which method to use, consider discussing with your accountant the QuickBooks version and release year you are using.
+QuickBooks accountants who have serviced companies for many years often have several versions of QuickBooks installed